adamvosburgh/methods-in-spatial-research-sp2025/syllabus.md

 Battle-Baptiste, Whitney, and Britt Rusert, eds.
 W.E.B.
 Du Bois’s Data Portraits: Visualizing Black America: The Color Line at the Turn of the Twentieth Century.
 First edition.
 [Amherst, Massachusetts] : Hudson, NY: The W.E.B.
 Du Bois Center at the University of Massachusetts Amherst ; Princeton Architectural Press, 2018.

 Corner, James.
 “The Agency of Mapping.”
 In Landscape Imagination: Collected Essays of James Corner 1990-2010.
 New York, UNITED STATES: Princeton Architectural Press, 2014.

+Cooper, Danika.
+“Drawing Deserts, Making Worlds.”
+Essay.
+In Deserts Are Not Empty, edited by Samia Henni, 79–107.
+Columbia University, 2022.

 Couclelis, Helen.
 “People Manipulate Objects (but Cultivate Fields): Beyond the Raster-Vector Debate in GIS.”
 In Theories and Methods of Spatio-Temporal Reasoning in Geographic Space, edited by A. U. Frank, I. Campari, and U. Formentini, 639:65–77.
 Lecture Notes in Computer Science.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 1992.